dmbarbour/wikilon/docs/ABCRT.md

 Originally I was going for a more conventional API where values have handles outside the computation context.
 But I'm beginning to think this wasn't the best approach, that it would be better aligned with Awelon Bytecode to give each context a *single, implicit* value, a program environment that we manipulate just as we would a value within an ABC computation.

 Originally I was returning an error value for most API calls.
 I'm beginning to believe this is a bad idea.
 It complicates and clutters my client's API.
-It might be better to capture error state within a context after a stream of commands, and report that errors have occurred (upon request).
+It might prove better to capture error state within a context after a stream of commands, and report upon request that errors have occurred.

+Alternatively, I can switch to using C++ internally with an efficient exceptions implementation.
+This would give me the 'zero cost' exceptions with a minimal use of runtime checks.
+However, this wouldn't be a good fit for the Haskell interaction...

 ### Memory Management